vidhianand33/Vidhi04-intern-repo/company_reflection.md

 Why do you think this mission is important?

 I really believe in this mission.
-With the rise of technology, social media, and endless notifications, it’s easier than ever to getdistracted and waste time.
+With the rise of technology, social media, and endless notifications, it’s easier than ever to get distracted and waste time.
 This impacts everyone, but especially those who struggle to stay focused.
 Focus Bear helps to bring some balance, guiding people to stay on task and improve their daily lives.

 How does Focus Bear’s work align with your personal values or interests?